How can I use Time Doctor to ensure that my team is working productively?

 Do you have mobile applications for tracking time?

-We have an iPhone app and an Android app.
+We have an Android app.
 Most of the benefits of the software come from using the desktop version of the app.
 However the mobile apps are useful for people who need to track time away from their computers, or want to edit/review their task lists on their phone.

 How do I use Time Doctor to see what my employees are doing?